 Tombaugh Gallery, named after the Discoverer of Pluto, Clyde Tombaugh, opened in 2000 and is a popular venue for artists in Las Cruces.
-We have launched a Virtual Gallery to showcase the artists who would have had their exhibits in the gallery this fall and into the spring.
+We have launched a Virtual Gallery to showcase the artists who would have had their exhibits in the gallery in 2020 and into the spring 2021.

 - The Church has cancelled All Face-to-Face Events until September 2021

 We will maintain a closed campus.
 All activities will be suspended, except via on-line platforms, to protect all persons’ health and well-being.
 We appreciate your continued support of our congregation and its ministries during this unusual and trying time.

 The Tombaugh Window is now covered with plywood because of the damage from rocks thrown at it.
 Until we have a permanent way to protect the window, our youth completed a wonderful mural on the plywood.

 or Gallery@uuchurchlc.org or call the church at 522-7281.

 The Tombaugh Gallery is located inside the Unitarian Universalist Church, 2000 South Solano Drive, Las Cruces, NM.
 Visit the gallery on Facebook.

 Thu Mar 11, 2021 — Wed Mar 17, 2021